nishu0f0/DockerForAOSPBuild/README.md

 # DockerForAOSPBuild

 Note: This repo is useful in building AOSP repos from android 5.1 to android 8.
-If you need to build AOSP forandroid 5.1 please modify the Docker file by commenting java 8 lines and uncommenting java 7 lines.
+If you need to build AOSP for android 5.1 please modify the Docker file by commenting java 8 lines and uncommenting java 7 lines.

 ## Setup Docker